cocos-creator/docs-3d-deprecated/en/asset/asset-workflow.md

 ## Assets in Library

-After the resource is imported, new data will be generated and stored in the project's **Library** folder.
+After the asset is imported, new data will be generated and stored in the project's **Library** folder.
 The structure and assets of the files in **Library** are engine-oriented and the format required for the final game, that is, __machine-friendly__, but __not human-friendly__.

 When a library is lost or damaged, just delete the entire library folder and open the project, and the resource library will be rebuilt.